tim7en/GageLocationComparison/README.md

 ## How to use
 To run locally.
-Download and open app.R
+Download and open app.R in Rstudio.

 If packages are missing:
-Packages can be installed using default function install.packages ("package name") List of required packages is following: shiny, leaflet,
+Packages can be installed using default function install.packages ("package name").
+List of required packages is following: shiny, leaflet,